-Our Favorite Stuffed Pepper Soup is thick and hearty, just the way a comforting bowl of soup should be!
+Our Stuffed Pepper Soup recipe is so thick and hearty, just the way a comforting bowl of soup should be!
 Beef, peppers and rice in a delicious tomato broth!

 A Stuffed Pepper Dinner In Soup Form!